C

 Predators, Threats, and Conservation Status

 The IUCN lists the comb-crested jacana as LC or “least concern.”
 Due to its extensive range and stable small to medium population size, this species does not meet the qualifications for “threatened” status.
-The primary threats to this jacana include wetland habitat loss and invasive species in New Guinea and New South Whales in Australia.
+The primary threats to this jacana include wetland habitat loss and invasive species in New Guinea and New South Wales, Australia.

 What Eats the Comb-Crested Jacana?

-Its wetland habitat can be dangerous, with predators who can attack its nests.
+Its wetland habitat can be dangerous, with predators that can attack its nests.
 The comb-crested jacana’s top predators include birds of prey, water snakes, crocodiles, otters, large fish, and turtles.
 To protect themselves, they submerge underwater.
 To protect their young, males carry them under their wings to safety.

 Reproduction, Young, and Molting

 The comb-crested jacana is polyandrous, meaning it mates with multiple partners.
 Females will abandon the nest as soon as they lay their eggs, moving on to the next mate.
 At the same time, males will mate with other females if they lose their egg clutch.
-This species will breed year-round if they find a suitable habitat with floating vegetation.
-In Australia, they typically produce during the wet season.
+This species will breed year-round if it finds a suitable habitat with floating vegetation.
+In Australia, they typically reproduce during the wet season.
 Females lay three to four yellowish-brown eggs with black markings, and males incubate for 28 days.
 Jacanas are born in an advanced state, most able to dive underwater for protection shortly after hatching.
 They fledge the nest around 50 to 60 days old.
 They molt for the first time around one year and live an average of 4.8 years.

 Population